 Although Sukhothai’s slow decline began shortly after the death of Ramkhamhaeng, Si Satchanalai was able to maintain its commercial position despite being annexed by the Lanna kingdom and later by Ayutthaya.
 The city was eventually destroyed by the Burmese army in 1766.

 Wat Khao Phanom Phloeng and Wat Khao Suwan Khiri sit on top of the two hills at the northern end of the park.
-A stairway to the north of Wat Chang Lom leads Wat Khao Phanom Phloeng.
-Here there is a large seated Buddha and a mandapa which houses a shrine to the local diety Chao Mae La Ong Sam Lee.
-Behind the mandapa there is a trail that leads through the forest to Wat Khao Suwan Khiri on the next hill.
+A stairway to the north of Wat Chang Lom leads to Wat Khao Phanom Phloeng.
+Here there is a large seated Buddha and a mandapa which houses a shrine to the local deity Chao Mae La Ong Sam Lee.
+Behind the mandapa, there is a trail that leads through the forest to Wat Khao Suwan Khiri on the next hill.

-There are two zones at Kamphaeng Phet the forest monasteries, or Khet Aranyik, are about a kilometre north of from the town along route 101.
+There are two zones at Kamphaeng Phet the forest monasteries, or Khet Aranyik, are about a kilometre north of the town along Route 101.

-Directly behind is Wat Phra Kaeo which was built in the 15th century to house the nations most revered Buddha image which now resides in Bangkok.
-It is believed the construction of the temple spanned several hundred tears since the structures feature both Sukhothai and Ayutthaya styles.
-There are a number of laterite Buddha images that are so weather worn they almost look like modern art while, behind the principal chedi, there is a viharn with three very well preserved Ayutthaya style Buddhas.
+Directly behind is Wat Phra Kaeo which was built in the 15th century to house the nation’s most revered Buddha image which now resides in Bangkok.
+It is believed the construction of the temple spanned several hundred years since the structures feature both Sukhothai and Ayutthaya styles.
+There are a number of laterite Buddha images that are so weather-worn they almost look like modern art while, behind the principal chedi, there is a viharn with three very well-preserved Ayutthaya-style Buddhas.
 Two of them are sitting in the subduing Mara position while the one in front is reclining.